6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Here are two examples of the data currency DQ dimension:

--
+- Changed Address

-a.
-Changed Address
+Changed Address – Example

 A mailing list contains customer’s addresses, but if customers have moved to a new address, the data loses its currency. |

-b.
-Expired Coupon
+Expired Coupon – Example

-If you are trying to sell a wedding gown to your customer and send a discount coupon as an incentive for purchase, the coupon is sent based on data showing the customer is unmarried and in the market for a wedding dress.
-However, the customer is already married.
+If you are trying to sell a wedding gown to your customer and send a discount coupon as an incentive to purchase, the coupon is sent based on data showing the customer is unmarried and in the market for a wedding dress.
+However, the customer is already married. |

-Since the data was not updated in time, it still reflects the customer’s old state, and the data currency is compromised. |
+Since the data was not updated on time, it still reflects the customer’s old state, and the data currency is compromised.

 What is Conformity Data Quality Dimension?

-Conformity means that the data values of the same attributes must be represented in a consistent format and adhere to the correct data types.
+Conformity means that the data values of the same attributes must be represented in a consistent format and adhere to the correct data types. |

 Humans have a unique ability to discern subtle differences and recognize commonality, whereas computers cannot.
 Even if the data values are correct, if the data does not adhere to the same standard format or data type, it results in conformity data quality issues.

-Below are two examples of the data conformity DQ dimension: |
+Below are two examples of the data conformity DQ dimension:

--
+- Format Conformity

-a.
-Format Conformity
+Format Conformity – Example

 The order date below is expected to follow ‘MM/DD/YYYY’ format.
 While the data may appear correct to humans, any changes in the data format can cause chaos for computers.

-- Don records has date in ‘YYYY/M/DD’ format.
+- Don’s record has date in ‘YYYY/M/DD’ format.

-- Tim’s records is in the ‘YYYY/M/DD HH:MM:SS’ format.
+- Tim’s record is in the ‘YYYY/M/DD HH:MM: SS’ format.

 Data Format conformity issues can typically be identified using regular expressions.

-b.
-Data Type Conformity
+Data Type Conformity – Example

 The data type is also another case of conformity quality issue.
-The order amount in the table below is expected to be in numeric format, but Joe’s record is written in alpha numeric format.
+The order amount in the table below is expected to be in numeric format, but Joe’s record is written in alphanumeric format.
 This is a data type conformity issue.

 What is Integrity Data Quality Dimension?

-Data Integrity is the degree to which defined relational constraints are implemented between two datasets.
+Data integrity is the degree to which defined relational constraints are implemented between two datasets.

 The data integrity issues can arise within a single system or across multiple systems.
 The key characteristic of the integrity data quality dimension is the relationship between two datasets.

--
+- Referential Integrity

 The reference for a parent record must always exist in a child dataset.
 For example, an order might have a customer number as a foreign key, which means that the customer number must also exist in the customer table.
 The master dataset could reside within the same database or in a different system.

-b.
-Cardinality Integrity
+Cardinality Integrity – Example

-Another example of Integrity data quality dimension is Cardinality, 1:1, 1: Many, etc. Cardinality defines the ratio between two datasets.
+Another example of integrity data quality dimension is cardinality, 1:1, 1: many, etc. Cardinality defines the ratio between two datasets.
 For example, an employee can only have one badge (1:1).
 If the cardinality of the relationship is known in advance, it can be checked under the data integrity DQ dimension.

 What is Precision Data Quality Dimension?